MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 Required: False
 Position: Named
-Default value: False
+Default value: True
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -TokenKind

-Specifies the kind of token when you are setting token coloring options with the *ForegroundColor* and *BackgroundColor* parameters.
+Specifies the token when you set token color options with the **ForegroundColor** and
+**BackgroundColor** parameters.

-The acceptable values for this parameter are:
+The acceptable values for this parameter are as follows:

 - None
 - Comment